Bikutoso/Kitsuned/README.md

 # Kitsuned
-A Balatro mod mainly for me to experiment and learn from.
-Some ideas might be pulled into and expanded opun as standalone mods in the future.
+An animal/pet themed mod that intorduced the Cat/Dog hand and other fun edditons.

-I will try and balance my mod to be somewhat vanilla-ish, but it might have some more unbalanced and stronger elements.
+Somewhat vanilla-ish, but it might have some more unbalanced and stronger elements.

 Any help is appricated and will help me greatly in better support a gmore ame i love and stronger elements.